csc-training/csc-env-eff/slides/05_batch_jobs.md

 # Available batch job partitions

 - [The available batch job partitions](https://docs.csc.fi/computing/running/batch-job-partitions/) in docs.csc.fi
-- In order use the resources in an efficient way, it is important to estimate the request as accurately as possible
+- In order to use the resources in an efficient way, it is important to estimate the request as accurately as possible
 - By avoiding an excessive "just-in-case" request, the job will start earlier
 - Consult our [Getting started with the batch job system ](https://docs.csc.fi/computing/running/getting-started/)